hierkommthades/Gravity/README.md

 Gravity
 =======

-More than just a social network, a way to the future and new gay of living ina digital world.
-Come an dfind out, open to anyone willingetter than facebook, powerful as the NET.to work on it.
-Bt
+More than just a social network, a way to the future and the new way of living in a digital world.
+Come and find out, open to anyone willing contribute.
+Better than facebook, larger than google and powerful enough as the entire  INTRNET.